Guinness World Record Attempt!

 2. Radio Interview: Somehow a Davenport, IA radio show heard about my attempt: Dwyer and Michaels Morning Radio Show (97X) out of Quad Cities in Davenport, IA!

-3. Tickets: The tickets can be from any state or country.
+1. The scratch-off tickets can be from any state or country.

-4. Age of Tickets: The lottery tickets can be old; age doesn't matter.
-The oldest ticket I currently have is 2012.
+2. The scratch-off tickets can be old; age doesn't matter.

 ***Would you like to help?
 There are many ways!***

 a.
 Need tickets saved.
 If you wish, your business name, address, website, and telephone number can be posted on this website so people know where to drop of their tickets.
-Your business can remain anonymous.
+Or, if you'd rather, your business can remain anonymous.
+I just need the tickets.

 b.
 Drop-Off Sites: Need businesses where people can drop off their tickets.
 If you offer to do this, then your business has to be listed.
 Right now you can drop off tickets in two towns: